-Lefko is a famous seaside village with sandy beaches.
-Pay a visit to the Acropolis at Pelekito and the 13th century church of Agios Georgios.
-Make sure you crossover to the islet of Sokastro, home to various Byzantine and Medieval ruins; this piece of land once was a peninsula of Karpathos that got separated by an earthquake.
+Lefko is a popular seaside village with sandy beaches.
+Pay a visit to the ancient citadel at Pelekito location and the 13th century church of Agios Georgios.
+Make sure you crossover to the islet of Sokastro, home to various Byzantine and Mediaeval ruins; this piece of land once was a peninsula of Karpathos that got separated by an earthquake.

-If you happen to be a romantic at heart, go by Mesochori, with its beautiful traditional Karpathian houses and their cobblestone yards.
-Menetes is built on Profitis Ilias Hill, where you can see the island’s most renowned church, Koimisis Theotokou, which houses a large collection of vases, sculptures and religious icons that have been found in the area.
+Romantic Mesochori village with its beautiful traditional Karpathian houses and their pebble-paved courtyards will offer you fine views of the open sea.
+Menetes is built high on Mt.
+Profitis Ilias; when you get to this colourful village visit the impressive church of Koimisis Theotokou (Dormition of the Mother of God), which houses a large archaeological collection of vessels, sculptures and religious icons that have been found in the area.

-The Palaiokastro Hill in Arkasa Village is home to ruins dating back to antiquity, the Venetian and the Ottoman occupation.
-Don’t miss the Archaeological Museum and the 4th century paleochristian church of Agia Anastasia with its marvelous mosaics.
+Palaiokastro Hill dominates Arkasa Village where you will see ruins dating back to antiquity, the Venetian and the Ottoman occupation period.
+Don’t miss out on visiting the Archaeological Museum and the 4th century early Christian church of Agia Anastasia with its marvellous mosaics.

 Trips to nearby Saria